 - This event has passed.

-Title: Bayesian inference in plant growth models for prediction and uncertainty assessment
+Title: Modelling inter-individual variability in plant growth models and model selection for prediction